itsmidhunnair/resume-generator-backend/README.md

-# resume-generator-backend
+# card-generator-backend
-The backend code of Resume Generator APP built in Node.js
+The backend code of Card Generator APP built in Node.js